thamzzz610/Exp-7-Synchornous-counters-/README.md

 ## NAME: GOKUL SACHIN
 ## REFERENCE NO: 23004843
-## Exp 6 Synchornous counters up counter and down counter
+## Exp-6-Synchornous-counters - up counter and down counter
-## AIM: To implement 4 bit up and down counters and validate functionality.
+## AIM: To implement 3 bit up and down counters and validate functionality.
 ## HARDWARE REQUIRED: – PC, Cyclone II , USB flasher
 ## SOFTWARE REQUIRED: Quartus prime
 ## THEORY
 ## UP COUNTER
-The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).
+The counter is a digital sequential circuit and here it is a 3 bit counter, which simply means it can count from 0 to 7 and vice versa based upon the direction of counting (up/down).

 The counter (“count“) value will be evaluated at every positive (rising) edge of the clock (“clk“) cycle.
 The Counter will be set to Zero when “reset” input is at logic high.
 The counter will be loaded with “data” input when the “load” signal is at logic high.
 Otherwise, it will count up or down.
 The counter will count up when the “up_down” signal is logic high, otherwise count down